Tech-at-DU/d3-tutorial/10-Scatterplot-color-scales/readme.md

 Here you are using `d3.scaleSequential()`.
 Notice the extent is the same but the range has been swapped for `.interpolator()`.
 This interpolator calculates the from a provided interpolator.
 D3 has many built-in interpolators some specific to colors.

-Here I used `d3.interpolateViridis` it generates colors from purple through green to yellow.
+I used `d3.interpolateViridis` it generates colors from purple through green to yellow.

 Here is what it looked like for me: